darrenkjr/bourne_marmoboxV2_master/README.md

 This repository contains the code for the server (master) version of Marmobox version 2.

-# Requirements
-You must have python 3 or greater.

-#General architecture
+# General architecture

 There are 2 repos associated dwith Project Marmobox.
 A central server that contains internal protocol logic, and child pcs that controls the stimuli and rewards for our animals.

 The central server, handles communication with a  SQL database, (To be run separately), and communicates with the child pc via json.
 The child pc consists of touchscreens, a 3D printed enclosure, and an arduino based system.

-#Difference with Marmobox V1
+# Difference with Marmobox V1

 We've set up version 2 to tackle the folllwing shortomcings: